ClockSelect/myevic/README.md

         ![](http://i345.photobucket.com/albums/p374/ClockSelect/eVic/preheat_zpsrpcu0fml.png)

         Coil preheat function.
 Set at wich power and how long you want the coil to be preheated when you fire; after this delay, the atomizer will be powered by your regular setting.
 Set the delay to zero to switch preheating off.
 A small "P" icon will appear on the main screen next the the power setting to remind you the preheat function is enabled ("POWER" mode only).
-This function can only be active in "POWER" and "START" modes; it is ignored in all other modes.
+This function can only be active in "POWER" and "SMART" modes; it is ignored in all other modes.

     * Modes